 10.1 Landlord Obligations.
 Throughout the Term, Landlord shall maintain, at Landlord’s sole cost and expense, the following insurance coverage Commercial General Liability of not less than $1,000,000 per occurrence and $2,000,000 aggregate.
 All such policies shall be endorsed to include Tenant as an additional insured.
 Subject to the policy minimums set forth above in this Section 10.1, the insurance required of Landlord hereunder may be maintained by a blanket or master policy that includes properties other than the Property.

 10.2 Tenant Obligations.
 Throughout the Term, Tenant shall maintain, at Tenant’s sole cost and expense, the following insurance coverage: (i) workers’ compensation insurance with no less than the minimum limits required by Applicable Law; (ii) employer’s liability insurance with such limits as required by Applicable Law; and (iii) Commercial General Liability with a minimum limit of $2,000,000 per occurrence and $4,000,000 aggregate.
-All such policies shall be endorsed to include Landlord; it’s affiliates, Extra Space Management, Inc. and Extra Space Storage LP; and Terabonne, Inc. (Landlord’s wireless property manager) as additional insured.
-Tenant shall provide Landlord a certification of insurance proving such coverage within fifteen (15) days after the Effective Date of this Agreement.
+All such policies shall be endorsed to include Landlord; Extra Space Management, Inc. and Extra Space Storage LP; and Terabonne, Inc. (Landlord’s wireless property manager) as their interests may appear under this Agreement as additional insured.
+Upon request from Landlord, Tenant shall provide Landlord a certification of insurance proving such coverage within thirty (30) days of receipt of Landlord’s request.

-10.2 Insurance Requirements.
+10.3 Insurance Requirements.
 All policies required by this Section 10 shall be issued by insurers that are (1) licensed to do business in the state in which the Property and/or Structure are located, and (2) rated A- or better by Best’s Key Rating Guide.